-3. Avoid energy saps.
+3. Eat Right.
 Say “no” to foods that drain energy—think bad carb-heavy choices, like donuts or sugary, processed cereals.
 The starchiness in white pastas and breads can make a body feel run down, too, by spiking and then dropping blood sugar levels; stick with whole wheat choices instead.
 In addition, fried foods sink energy levels by putting the digestive system into overdrive so it can process the excess fat.
 Stock up on the best foods for your body with Foods to Avoid and Foods to Include in Meal Planning.

-4. Start exercising.
+4. Exercise.
 Exercise creates a demand for energy, so the body produces it naturally to meet the demand, so when it comes to recovering from illness, exercise may beat back some of the fatigue that comes with it.
 But don’t push yourself too hard at first, especially if it’s been a few weeks since your last workout.
 For example, if you typically run 2 miles in the morning, start with shorter distances so you don’t overtax the body.
 Other options to try include the Shape Up Size Down Beginner’s Workout, which is easy to adapt to recovering energy levels, and this Yoga for Relaxation.
 (NOTE: If you’re recovering from a prolonged or serious illness, always check with your doctor to make sure it’s okay to resume exercise.)

 Feel better soon!